AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 }
 ```

-## Querying the delivery status of an offline message
+## Querying the delivery state of an offline message

-该方法获取指定离线消息的投递状态。
+Queries the delivery state of an offline message.

 ### HTTP request